rhpandit11/Data-Theory/Cloud/fundamental.md

 Service Accounts:

-* A service account is a special kind of account used by an application or a vitual machine not a person.
+* A service account is a special kind of account used by an application or a virtual machine not a person.
 * Application use service accounts to make authorized API calls, authorized as either
   * the service account itself
   * as google workspace